 The Later Years

-- As more people discovered and visited, the material donations continued and space within the store front became a problem.
+- As more people discovered and visited the museum, more material donations continued to be brought in as the limited available space within the store front became a problem.

-- The Osceola County Board of County Commissioners (BOCC) were approached with the idea that a permanent location outside of the mall be found and dedicated as a museum.
+- The Osceola County Board of County Commissioners (BOCC) was approached with the idea that a permanent location outside of the mall be found and dedicated as a museum.

 - This site would provide tourists and residents with a place that would tell the story of the sacrifices that our military’s men and women have made and provide an opportunity to educate the public.